crandylb/small/README.txt

 statement on completion.

 scan
-This directory tests a form of scan that skips commentc and process all other input through lex, the lexical scanner (see testlex).
+This directory tests a form of scan that skips comments and process all other input through lex, the lexical scanner (see testlex).
 The output file scan.out shows the result of processing the scan.s1 source file.
 See the makefile for an example of using the libs1.a library.